nobohan/OpenArdenneMap/README.md

 ::: ENGLISH :::

 # About
 OpenArdenneMap is a customized map using OpenStreetMap data.
 It is based on OSMBright and inspired by OpenTopoMap.
 More infos in this article (in French) [here](https://blog.champs-libres.coop/carto/2018/12/18/openardennemap.html)

 # Installation
+## By docker
+There is a docker image in the folder `docker`.

+## By installing this stack
-## Stack
+### Stack
 * This was developed inside a python virtual environment
 * Install Mapnik & python-mapnik
 * Install impsom OR osm2pgsql
 * Install carto
   * (For these last three points, have a look at OSMBright)

 * Clone or download the OpenArdenneMap files
 * download the OSM data as a .osm file (using JOSM) or as a .pbf file (e.g. on download.geofabrik.de)

-## Set up the postgresql database
+### Set up the postgresql database
 Run the script `create-db.sh`.
 Edit it before according to the path of your virtual environment.

 # Usage